nungerleider/hybEff/README.md

 # hybEff
-Software to analyze hybridization efficiency of microRNA-mRNA interactions
+Software to analyze the hybridization efficiency of microRNA-mRNA interactions